|

 Nobody: My name is Exaybachay.
 He Who Talks Loud, Saying Nothing.

 We are the hunted and we are the hunter.
 Our flesh burns and melts in the flames.
-Ashes and dust.
-We take our last wide-eyed breaths as we sink into the rising flood.
-Disease eats our bodies and minds.
+Ashes to ashes, dust to dust, we take our last wide-eyed breaths before we sink into the rising flood.
+Disease rots our bodies and minds.
 We are missing in earthquakes, tsunamis, hurricanes.
 We see headlights coming straight at us before we see nothing at all.
 We are old.
 Young.
 Our hearts give out.
 Our kidneys fail.
-Our heads are blown off into rivers of bloody bits and piles of dirty dead dreams.
+Our heads are blown off into bloody bits and stained streams of shattered dreams.
 We jump off bridges and buildings in order to make it end sooner.
-We watch the news and somehow become immune to stories of murder and genocide as if we aren’t the ones being scalped by machetes.
-As if our homes aren’t the ones being torched with us tied up inside.
+We watch the news and somehow become immune to stories of murder and genocide as if we aren’t the ones being scalped by machetes, as if our homes aren’t the ones being torched with us tied up inside.

 Nobody: You are being followed, William Blake.